cbrown5/cbrown5.github.io/_posts/2018-02-16-the-90hr-work-week.md

 If you followed the tax office's definition of work related activities, you could even classify some holidays as 'work hours'.
 For instance, if I go on a diving holiday I am eligible for some tax deductions, because that counts as maintaining my work skills (I'm  marine biologist).

 Or this webpage I maintain (its mostly a hobby I do outside of official work hours), should I count that towards work hours?
-Not everyone spends time maintaining their own webpage and blog rolls, but doesn't mean they aren't successful in their careers.
+Not everyone spends time maintaining their own webpage and blog rolls, but that doesn't mean they aren't successful in their careers.

-Every one is different in how they work, so at the end of the day, it is not helpful to offer prescriptions about how many 'hours' someone must work to be successful.
+Every one is different in how they work, so at the end of the day, it is not helpful to offer prescriptions about how many hours someone must work to be successful.